MicrosoftDocs/OfficeDocs-CustomLearning/CustomLearning/faq.md

 - Portuguese (Brazilian)
 - Russian (Russian)
 - Spanish

+> Support for the Dutch language will not be included in the upcoming release of multi-language support for learning pathways.
+We will continue to evaluate new language options in the future.

 ### How long will it take to install the site in our tenant environment?